ec-europa/toolkit/README.md

 platform](https://blogs.ec.europa.eu/eu-digital/content/next-europa-it-platform)
 of the European Commission.

-## Features

-- Support for NextEuropa 2.2.89 and later.
-- Easily test your code on any release, branch or tag of the NextEuropa platform to validate your site will be compatible on an upgrade.
-- Integrated support for Behat and PHP CodeSniffer.
-- QA automation tools to provide static code checks.
-- Built-in support for Continuous Integration using Docker Jenkins.
-- A generally accepted docker enviroment that is built expecially for this project.

 ## Installation

 The installation of the starterkit packaged in composer depends on 3 files being present in your repository.